redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 ```
 {% endraw %}

-Once you've assembled your kickstart template, be sure to push it into your git repo.
+Once you've assembled your kickstart template, be sure to commit and push it into your git repo.

 ---
 **Navigation**